Iker Undabarrena: Leganés

 On 26 August 2022, after suffering relegation, Undabarrena returned to Spain after signing a one-year deal with Leganés in division two.
 Having played regularly, he signed another contract for the 2023–24 Segunda División campaign which ended with the club being promoted to LaLiga as champions, but he was one of several squad members whose deals were not renewed.

 Johor Darul Ta'zim

 On 11 August 2024, Undabarrena moved to Southeast Asia to joined Malaysian Super League giants Johor Darul Ta'zim.

+Incheon United

+On 7 January 2026, Undabarrena moved to South Korea and joined K League 1 promoted club, Incheon United for 2026 season.

 International career

 Undabarrena started representing Spain at under-17 level, appearing in friendlies against Belgium and Montenegro.

 Personal life

 He is not related to Eneko Undabarrena, also a midfielder who played for several clubs in the region during the same period.